HEAT Community Affairs: Education

-The Miami HEAT is offering $10,000.00 in scholarship funds to high school seniors attending Miami-Dade, Broward or Palm Beach schools.
+The Miami HEAT and BankUnited are offering $25,000.00 in scholarship funds to high school seniors attending Miami-Dade, Broward, Monroe or Palm Beach schools.
 Scholarship applications are available each school year and recipients are awarded in May.
-This year's application deadline is April 6, 2013.
-This will be the seventeenth year that the Miami HEAT has offered scholarships.
+This year's application deadline is January 30, 2016.
+This will be the twentieth year that the Miami HEAT has offered scholarships.
 Scholarships are awarded based on academic performance and outstanding community service.
 Scholarships include the following:

 The Miami HEAT realizes that fundraising is necessary for schools to keep programs properly funded.
 To help your school, we have created an opportunity for faculty, students and their families to enjoy the experience of a Miami HEAT game - LIVE, while simultaneously helping the school to meet its goals.
 In a fun and exciting alternative to a raffle or chocolate sell-off, etc., schools have the opportunity to receive money for every Miami HEAT ticket the school is able to sell through the Miami HEAT FUN-raiser program.
 For additional information on this program, please call 786-777-DUNK.

 The Miami HEAT along with Florida Blue, have teamed up to create Learn and Play Centers throughout South Florida.
 As part of this incredible transformation, the HEAT renovates an existing room into a HEAT-themed area with fresh paint and then supplies it with new computers, furniture, books, audio/video equipment and games for children to enjoy & learn from.
 The concept behind the Miami HEAT Learn and Play Centers are to provide a safe place where children can spend time reading a book, working on their homework, or just having a good time playing video or board games.
 To date, the HEAT has established Learn and Play Centers at fifteen sites: